Royce de Mel: Early life

 Born in Colombo, on 10 June 1917, to a wealthy Roman Catholic family, he was educated at Saint Joseph's College, Colombo, where he excelled in athletics.
-He was the eldest of six brothers, which included Maurice de Mel, later a Colonel and Chief of Staff of the Ceylon Army and another was the Very Reverend Joe de Mel, Vicar General, Archdiocese of Colombo and Rector of the National Seminary Ampitiya.
+He was the eldest of six brothers, which included Maurice de Mel, later a colonel and Chief of Staff of the Ceylon Army and another was the Very Reverend Joe de Mel, Vicar General, Archdiocese of Colombo and Rector of the National Seminary Ampitiya.

 Naval career

 Ceylon Naval Volunteer Force

-When De Mel completed his schooling, World War II had started, he joined the Ceylon Naval Volunteer Force (CNVF) and was commissioned as a probationary Sub Lieutenant after undergoing training at Trincomolee on 7 February 1940.
+When De Mel completed his schooling, World War II had started, he joined the Ceylon Naval Volunteer Force (CNVF) and was commissioned as a probationary sub lieutenant after undergoing training at Trincomolee on 7 February 1940.
 Following the start of the war in the far east, the CNVF which had been renamed as the Ceylon Royal Naval Volunteer Reserve (CRNVR) functioned under the command of Royal Navy.
-He was promoted to Lieutenant in 1941 and to Lieutenant Commander in 1945.
-Having served in all CRNVR ships and had seen action off the cost of Burma.
-With the end of the war and de-mobilization, Commander De Mel remained with the CRNVR and took over as its Commanding Officer from Captain W. G. Beauchamp.
+He was promoted to lieutenant in 1941 and to lieutenant commander in 1945.
+Having served in all CRNVR ships and had seen action off the coast of Burma.
+With the end of the war and de-mobilization, Commander De Mel remained with the CRNVR and took over as its commanding officer from Captain W. G. Beauchamp.